WARNING – New regulation for gas ducted heating service and installation. Including compulsory Carbon Monoxide (CO) and Negative Air Pressure Testing.

 What does Rapid Cold Recommend?

-Due to the dangerous risks and high prices of running and servicing a gas heater, Rapid Cold encourages their customers to consider upgrading to Refrigerated Heating and Cooling.
-Hence, this electric alternative will offer you cheaper bills, peace of mind that your family is safe from poisoning, and year round flexibility for all weather conditions.
+Due to the dangerous risks and high prices of running and servicing a gas heater, Rapid Cold Air Conditioning encourages their customers to consider upgrading to Refrigerated Heating and Cooling.
+This electric alternative will offer you cheaper bills, peace of mind that your family is safe from poisoning, and year round flexibility for all weather conditions.

-Get in touch with Rapid Cold Airconditioning to discuss your options regarding gas ducted heating service.
+Get in touch with a Rapid Cold Air Conditioning Staff Member to discuss your options regarding gas ducted heating servicing.